tamaragevorgyan/gettyimages-api/README.md

 1. <a href="https://api.gettyimages.com/login/login" target="_blank">Sign in</a> with your Mashery Member credentials.
 2. Click the **My Account** link near the top right of the page.
 3. Click the **Get API keys** button.
 4. Register your application and select your desired type of Api-Key.
-Two options are available:
+We provide two key options.
     -  **Issue a new key for Getty Test**
         - Use to test Getty Images Connect functionality including: image search and metadata, download, and account management.
     - **Issue a new key for Connect Embed**